ozixe/Verizon-Customer-Churn/README.md

 - **Incentivize Long-Term Contracts**: Implement attractive discounts and promotions for one-year and two-year contracts to reduce the churn rate from 43% to below 20%.
 - **Promote Stable Payment Methods**: Encourage customers to switch from electronic checks to more stable payment methods like credit cards or bank transfers through incentives, aiming to lower the churn rate from 45% to 25%.
 - **Bundle Services**: Develop and market attractive service bundles to encourage customers to subscribe to multiple services, reducing the single-service churn rate from 25% to 10%.
+- **Fiber Optique Issue**: Invest in upgrading the network infrastructure to improve service reliability, speed consistency, and minimize downtime.
+This will address the high churn rate by ensuring customers receive a high-quality, dependable service.
+- **New Flexible Plans**: Develop flexible, customizable partner and family plans that cater to specific household needs, including multi-line discounts and family-centric features such as parental controls.
+This will increase customer satisfaction and retention.

 ## Dashboard
 The dashboard can be found in Tableau Public [here](your-link-here).
 This dashboard enables users to filter by plan, campaign type, and state, and focuses on trends and values in marketing metrics, signup metrics, and claim metrics.